GarimaK1/ContactsManagerRedux/Readme.md

+## MERN = MongoDB, Express, React, Node application to manage contacts online.

+## Redux for global state management.

 ## Readme.txt has full details and explanations.
-In case site takes time to load on Heroku, use this file for image previews.
+If site takes time to load, see image previews:

 ## Preview Images